By: Tova Ricardo

 Even though Jews of Color are often disproportionately impacted by these tangible disparities, they also face challenges around more abstract experiences, such as feeling represented in content and discussion, learning from educators who share your background, a sense of belonging among one’s peers, or even being fully recognized as a Jew.

 The disparities in access to such resources, tangible or conceptual, systematically disadvantage Jews of Color.
-Ammud: the Jews of Color Torah Academy is changing that, creating “a space for Jewish education by Jewish people of color for Jewish people of color,” says Co-Executive Director Arielle Korman.
+Ammud: the Jews of Color Torah Academy is changing that, creating “a space for Jewish education by Jewish people of color for Jewish people of color,” says Co-Founder and Executive Director Arielle Korman.

-Born out of Korman’s vision to teach a Jewish learning class for other Jews of Color (JoCs) and Co-Executive Director Yehuda Webster’s suggestion to create an ongoing group, Ammud hosts seminar classes out of New York University’s Bronfman Center, with out-of-state participants joining in through Zoom.
+Born out of Korman’s vision to teach a Jewish learning class for other Jews of Color (JoCs) and Co-Founder Yehuda Webster’s suggestion to create an ongoing group, Ammud hosts seminar classes out of New York University’s Bronfman Center, with out-of-state participants joining in through Zoom.

 Korman and Webster decided to build an organization free from prejudice, and where Jews of Color can learn in community with others who know first-hand the beauty and challenges of being a Jew of Color.